research-software-collaborations/research-software-collaborations.github.io/pages/docs/newcollaborator.md

 #### Communication

-  * To receive announcements regarding the HSF-India project and other activities to build research software collaborations, please subscribe to the [rsc-announcements@googlegroups.com](https://groups.google.com/g/rsc-announcements) mailing list
+  * To receive announcements regarding the HSF-India project and other activities to build research software collaborations, please subscribe to the [rsc-announcements@googlegroups.com](https://groups.google.com/g/rsc-announcements) mailing list.
+You will probably have to log in to Google before being able to subscribe.
+If you have problems, please write the website admins at [rsc-inquiries@googlegroups.com](mailto:rsc-inquiries@googlegroups.com).
+We can subscribe people by hand if necessary.

 <!--
 #### Communication